Marijuana Attorney in Madison (Possession, Intent to Distribute, and more severe charges)

 Fines for Driving Under the Influence of Marijuana

-Fines and penalties for impaired driving from marijuana are strict; and vary depending on your number of offenses, if a minor was in the vehicle, or if the vehicle was in a construction zone.
+Fines and penalties for impaired driving from marijuana are strict and get even more strict if you've had previous convictions, if a minor was in the vehicle, or if the vehicle was in a construction zone.

 - $300 in fines